GMOD/jbrowse-components/website/docs/faq.md

 - `maxFeatureScreenDensity` - number of features times bpPerPx
 - `fetchSizeLimit` - this config variable exists on the adapters (can increase size limit)

-Example config with a small feature screen density
+Example config with a small feature screen density:

 ```json
 {